gomods/athens/docs/content/walkthrough.md

 The 🦁 says rawr!
 ```

-No additional output is printed because Go found **github.com/athens-artifacts/samplelib@v1.0.0** in the Go Modules
+No additional output is printed because Go found **github.com/athens-artifacts/samplelib@v1.0.0** in the Go Module
 cache and did not need to request it from the proxy.

 ## Next Steps